Reporting a safeguarding incident, concern or suspicion

 - adheres to all relevant legislation and regulation in Australia and in foreign countries regarding child exploitation and protection of children and vulnerable adults.

-CBM Australia employees and volunteers build and maintain a protective environment for children and vulnerable adults, both in Australia and internationally, by adhering to and promoting safeguarding standards and procedures in all areas of CBM’s work.
+CBM Australia employees and volunteers build and maintain a protective environment for children and vulnerable adults, both in Australia and globally, by adhering to and promoting safeguarding standards and procedures in all areas of CBM Australia’s work.
 These include a Code of Conduct, a Safeguarding Code of Commitment, recruitment screening, safeguarding training, child friendly complaints handling procedures, and safeguarding children’s and vulnerable adults’ privacy and dignity in fundraising activities.
 CBM Australia will not allow a person to have contact with children or vulnerable adults if they pose any risk.
 CBM Australia employment contracts provide grounds for dismissing an employee, where relevant following investigation.

 The risks associated with safeguarding of children and vulnerable adults are prominent in CBM Australia’s Risk Management Framework, and are monitored and evaluated in line with that system to mitigate the risk of harm to children and vulnerable adults.
+CBMA’s framework sits alongside the CBM Global Safeguarding of Children and Adult-at-Risk Policy.

 The Board and management of CBM Australia are fully committed to the principles of this policy.
 Any breach of strategic significance or any material risk associated with this policy will be promptly reported to the Board as soon as practicable.